jarmokivekas/tuamk-thesis/doc/overview.md

 # Software Defined Radio

+A software defined radio peripheral is in simple terms a fast ADC that's attach to an antenna.
+SDR platforms are used to digitize a sections of spectrum which is then either processed in real-time, or it can be written to non-volatile storage and processing of data can happen at a  later stage.

+In an optimal SDR solution the antenna would be essentially connected  directly to the ADC.
+However, in actual applications it is usually necessary to implement a radio front end.
+Typical parts of such a front end include a bandpass filter (BPF), a low-noise amplifier (LNA) \cite{needed}

 ## The Universal Sofware Defined Radio Peripheral

 The USRP is a platform that is designed for research applications \cite{needed}, and it is evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}.